 - Squarespace for blogging – Squarespace’s blogging portal is fairly simple to get the hang of – and you can preview how your blog posts look before they go live.

 Squarespace make some of the most stylish websites around – we just found Wix and Weebly were easier to get the hang of.

 Squarespace strives to take good care of its customers, which we were pleased to see given it’s not the cheapest website builder around.

-But here’s really little to quibble about here.
-You can benefit from 24/7 support with one-hour email response and Squarespace live chat.
+But there’s really little to quibble about here.
+You can benefit from 24/7 support with one hour email response and Squarespace live chat.
 It would just be good if they had 24/7 phone support like GoDaddy.

 Some stylish websites, but that’s about it

-Or if you’re keen to get some marketing muscle power and SEO (search engine optimisation) on board, see our GoDaddy review here.
+Or, if you’re keen to get some marketing muscle power and SEO on board, see our GoDaddy review here.